m4r1k/k8s_5g_lab/README.md

  - It's not possible to allocate the maximum value of HugePages
  - As a result of the fragmentation, the memory is not anymore continuous and the deterministic aspects are affected

-If you still want to deploy using the RT-Kernel, set the flag (pre or even post deployment) `spec.realTimeKernel.enabled` to `true`

 To apply, *as usual*, `oc create -f <path/to/pao/worker-cnf/profile/yaml>`

 ```yaml